Course Syllabus

 ** On-line

-** THERE WILL BE TIMES SCHEDULED FOR ON-LINE MEETINGS IF NECESSARY WITH INDIVIDUAL STUDENTS
+** THERE WILL BE TIMES SCHEDULED FOR ONLINE MEETINGS.

 John K. Murphy, J.D.
-M. S., PA-C, EFO, is a practicing attorney since 2002 licensed in Washington State.
+M. S., PA-C, EFO, is a practicing attorney since 2002, licensed in Washington State.
 Before his work as an attorney, Mr. Murphy completed a 32-year career in the fire service, retiring as a Deputy Fire Chief for Eastside Fire & Rescue (Issaquah, WA) and Fire Chief of the City of Sammamish (WA).
-During his fire service career, he rose in the ranks from firefighter/paramedic to Chief Officer with extensive experience in Command Operations.
-He was the Chief of Training, and the Health and Safety Officer instrumental in the development of health and safety programs for his departments.
-He was responsible for fire training curriculum development, implementation of training programs, organizational development, management, and training of executive-level managers.
+In his fire service career, he rose in the ranks from Firefighter/Paramedic to Chief Officer with extensive experience in Operational Command, Chief of Training, Health and Safety Officer, fire training curriculum development and implementation of training programs, organizational development, management, training executive level managers, and developing health and safety programs.

 He has been instrumental in reorganizing small—to medium-sized businesses and public safety organizations.
 He has experience in organizational development and management and consults with and trains private and public entities in effective organizational management, strategic planning, personnel strategies, and goal-setting.

-Mr. Murphy received his Juris Doctor from Seattle University School of Law, a Master of Science, and a Bachelor of Science in Health Education from Central Washington University.
-He graduated from the University of Utah’s School of Medicine’s Physicians Assistant Program.
-He is a member of the Washington State Bar Association, an Emeritus Member of the New York Bar Association, and the U.S. District Court/Western Division.
-He served in the US Navy/USMC as a hospital corpsman.
+Mr. Murphy received a Juris Doctor from Seattle University School of Law, a Master of Science, and a Bachelor of Science in Health Education from Central Washington University.
+He graduated from the University of Utah’s School of Medicine’s Physician’s Assistant Program.
+He is a member of the Washington State Bar Association, a King County Bar Association member, and the U.S. District Court/Western Division.
+He served in the US Navy as a Hospital Corpsman assigned to the US Marines and is a Vietnam Veteran.
+He is a Fire Commissioner for Fire District 38 (WA)

-He is also a member of several fire service organizations promoting excellence in leadership, is the legal counsel for the International Association of Fire Service Instructors (ISFSI), and is an elected fire commissioner in Washington State.
-He is a national instructor on legal and health issues affecting the fire service, a writer and podcast member for Fire Engineering Magazine on various topics and curator of the Fire Engineering Policy Bank.
+He is also a member of several fire service organizations promoting excellence in leadership, is the legal counsel for the International Association of Fire Service Instructors (ISFSI), a national instructor on fire service legal and health issues, a writer and podcast member for Fire Engineering Magazine on fire service legal issues and curator of the Fire Engineering Policy Bank.
 Mr. Murphy authored the book Legal, Political, and Regulatory Environment for Emergency Medical Services.
-He co-authored the book Cooling the Flames: Communication, Control, and De-escalation of Mentally Ill and Aggressive Patients.
+He co-authored Cooling the Flames: Communication, Control, and De-escalation of Mentally Ill and Aggressive Patients.

 Office Hours: 12:00 PM to 5:00 PM Monday thru Friday Pacific Standard Time (PST)

-• Fire Protection Handbook, 21st Edition (you do not have to purchase this book.
-It is a great resource for your department.
+• Recommended—Fire Protection Handbook, 20th Edition This is a great resource for your department.

-• Supplemental material on the most recent case law can be found online.
+• Online Resources - Supplemental case law material for the most recent case law can be found online.
 If you use online material, please cite it appropriately.
 Wikipedia will not be allowed as a citation.

 **Additional Resources: Use resources on the course site under the Resource tab

-**Course Description: This course examines the legal, political, and societal impacts of issues affecting the fire service.
-This course includes a review of the American legal system and in-depth coverage of legal and political issues involving employment and personnel matters, administrative and operational matters, planning and code enforcement, and legislative and political processes including free speech rights.
+**Course Description: This course examines the legal aspects of the fire service and the political and social impacts of legal issues affecting the fire service.
+This course includes reviewing the American legal system and in-depth coverage of legal and political issues involving employment and personnel matters, administrative and operational matters, planning and code enforcement, and legislative and political processes concerning the fire service.

 **Prerequisite Knowledge and Skills: None

-Purpose of Course: This course provides an understanding of the legal and political system as it pertains to the fire service.
+Purpose of Course: This course provides an understanding of the legal and political system concerning the fire service.

-Course Goals and/or Objectives: By the end of this course, students will:
+Course Goals and Objectives: By the end of this course, students will:

 1. Identify potential legal and political issues in fire and emergency services.